drkshitiz/drkshitiz.github.io/readme.md

 </html>
 ```
-* To find hexvalue of the color we need, just google "html color picker", the google search results will show a slider for finding the hexvalue or rgb value of any color".
+* To find hexvalue of the color we need, just google "html color picker", the google search results will show a slider for finding the hexvalue or rgb value of any color.